openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

 State related Transformations
 #################################

-If the original framework does not have a special API for working with states, after importing the model, OpenVINO representation will not contain Assign/ReadValue layers.
+If the original framework does not have a special API for working with states, after importing the model, OpenVINO representation will not contain
+:doc:`Assign <openvino_docs_ops_infrastructure_Assign_6>`/:doc:`ReadValue <openvino_docs_ops_infrastructure_ReadValue_6>` layers.
-For example, if the original ONNX model contains RNN operations, IR will contain TensorIterator operations and the values will be obtained only after execution of the whole TensorIterator primitive.
+For example, if the original ONNX model contains RNN operations, OpenVINO IR will contain TensorIterator/Loop operations and the values will be obtained only after execution of the whole TensorIterator primitive.
 Intermediate values from each iteration will not be available.
 To enable you to work with these intermediate values of each iteration and receive them with a low latency after each infer request, special LowLatency2 and MakeStateful transformations were introduced.